Samir-Kesare/OpsTree-Documentation-/Monitoring/Implementation/EFK/Ansible Roles/Kibana/README.md

 ***
 ## Conclusion

-* This guide illustrates the process of deploying redis through Ansible.
+* This guide illustrates the process of deploying Kibana through Ansible.
 By adhering to these instructions, you can effectively provision and set up redis within your AWS infrastructure.

 ***
 ## Contact Information